-Alongside the intensive residency, FCCS is offering additional courses in visual art, creative writing, and art history.
+Alongside the intensive residency, FCCS is offering additional courses in visual art, creative writing, and Indigenous studies.
 These will run in conjunction with the Indigenous Intensive with varying degrees of crossover, providing students the opportunity to connect with the keynote speakers and the resident artists.
-All courses are offered online in Term 1, May 10 to Jun 17, 2021.
+All courses are offered in Term 1, May 16 to Jun 22, 2022.

 Intensive manuscript production in one or two major genres: fiction, poetry, drama, or creative non-fiction.